Mr. Bungle: Post-breakup events (2000–2019)

 After the dissolution of Mr. Bungle, the members went on to numerous different projects.
-Patton co-founded the record label Ipecac Recordings and is involved with several other ventures, including various works with composer John Zorn and the bands Fantômas, Tomahawk, and Peeping Tom.
-In 2004, Björk called upon him to provide vocal work on her album Medúlla.
+Patton co-founded the record label Ipecac Recordings and is involved with several other ventures, including various works with composer John Zorn and the bands Fantômas, Tomahawk, Lovage and Peeping Tom.
+Patton also collaborated with The Dillinger Escape Plan in 2002 on their EP Irony Is A Dead Scene.
+In 2004, Björk, an experimental artist from Iceland, called upon him to provide vocal work on her album Medúlla.
 He acted in the motion picture Firecracker, narrated the film Bunraku, and did voice work in the movie I Am Legend, performing the screams and howls of the infected humans.
 He also did zombie and other character voices in the game Left 4 Dead (as well as the growls for the anger core in the game Portal).
 In 2009 and 2010, Patton embarked on a world tour with Faith No More after it reunited.
 Spruance is involved with various bands, including Secret Chiefs 3 and Faxed Head.
 Dunn joined Patton in Fantômas and Tomahawk, and formed a jazz band, Trevor Dunn's Trio Convulsant; he also occasionally played bass with Secret Chiefs 3.
 Heifetz's projects included playing with Secret Chiefs 3 and in the country/punk band Dieselhed; he now resides in Sydney, and plays in outfits such as The Exiles, The Tango Saloon and The Fantastic Terrific Munkle.
 McKinnon also played with Secret Chiefs 3.
 In 2002, he moved to Melbourne, Australia, after getting into a relationship with an Australian woman he met at a 2000 Mr. Bungle concert in Sydney.
 Following his move to Melbourne, he went on to play with The Ribbon Device and Umläut.